Enterprise Customer Worker Queues

 Define Custom Queues in the Management Console #

-After enabling the feature flags for custom queues, configure the job routing in the management console.
-This is defined in YAML, in the Advanced Configuration YAML section at the bottom of the management console Settings page, e.g. https://<your-travis-ci-enterprise-domain>:8800/settings
+Configure the job routing in the management console after enabling the feature flags for custom queues.
+This is defined in YAML, in the Advanced Configuration YAML section at the bottom of the management console Settings page, e.g., https://<your-travis-ci-enterprise-domain>:8800/settings

 .